Welcome to SIE!

 - Space, defense and security

 Additionally, SIE partners with the Eller College of Management and Department of Electrical and Computer Engineering to provide an online MS in cybersecurity.

 SIE’s rigorous and comprehensive education prepares graduates to tackle the engineering grand challenges of today and tomorrow.
 Alumni find work in leading corporations, research institutes and universities.

 SIE students, faculty, staff, alumni and partners are a constant inspiration.
-Explore the website and learn more about the department’s undergraduate and graduate programs and faculty and student research.
+Explore the website and learn more about the department’s undergraduate and graduate programs – including graduate funding options – as well as faculty and student research.
 Read about student, faculty and alumni successes.

 We look forward to seeing you soon.